BitCoconot/isaac-castorena-repo/README.md

 	NOTE: The local host port number should be replace with the actual port show after to run the solution
 - The n parameter should be updated according which number of stories you want to retrieve from the API.
 - Then Click Send
-	  NOTE: if ISS is selected make sure the certificate is installed, the certificated should be installed, enable the use of the certificate in postman
+	  -NOTE: if ISS is selected make sure the certificate is installed, the certificated should be installed, enable the use of the certificate in postman

 Using Browser:
-Run the Application using Visual Studio type in the URL section : https://localhost:7110/api/stories/detail?n=2
+-Run the Application using Visual Studio
+-type in the URL section : https://localhost:7110/api/stories/detail?n=2
-NOTE: The local host port number should be replace with the actual port show after to run the solution
+- NOTE: The local host port number should be replace with the actual port show after to run the solution
+-  The result will be displayed as a json object in the browser.

 ASSUMPTIONS